CLANNAD has split-second clips in the background of the showcasing girls, which spoil certain future events and backstories.

 The opening of A Certain Scientific Railgun includes some fairly important things that don't show up until the end.
 There's not enough context to figure anything out just by seeing it in the opening, though.

 The other openings tend to spoil some stuff.
 The second version of the second opening has a Blink-and-You'll-Miss-It scene where Cornelia's Gloucester thrusts its lance.
 The reflection on its lance shows Marianne when she was killed.
-But at the end of the first season, it was revealed that she didn't know who killed her.
+This is actually subverted at the end of the season- it was revealed that she didn't know who killed her.
+There's also a lightning-fast cameo of Cyborg!Jeremiah, several episodes before this comes up in the plot.

 The second-version-second-OP in the first season goes even further than that: around the last 10 seconds or so of it, there's not only a shot of V.V., there's also one of the nun who gave C.C. her Geass, and, later, her Code.
 Of course, you virtually never notice it seeing as those shots are in the form of semi-transparent image flashes in front of the backdrop of Lelouch dramatically sprawled out in from of that inferno.